slotThe/slotThe.github.io/posts/emacs-potpourri.md

 ```

 While this is expected behaviour, it gravely messes with awesome tools like paredit.
-As I'm in the habit—using the power of [whole-line-or-region](https://github.com/purcell/whole-line-or-region)—of lazily copying with with `M-w` all the time,
+As I'm in the habit—using the power of [whole-line-or-region](https://github.com/purcell/whole-line-or-region)—of lazily copying with `M-w` all the time,
-this posits a problem.[^6]
+this poses a problem.[^6]

 The solution, thankfully, does not involve all that much code.
 [You can read about it here](https://tony-zorman.com/posts/yanking.html).